Saros sharp, Predators even series with 4-2 win over Coyotes - WHIZ News

-Calle Jarnkrok scored in the second period and Viktor Arvidsson put it away with a goal in the third to tie up the best-of-five series heading into Game 3 on Wednesday.
+Calle Jarnkrok scored in the second period and Viktor Arvidsson put it away with a goal in the third.

+Nashville blocked 21 shots and Saros was solid after giving up four goals on 37 shots in the opener.
+Clayton Keller and Lawson Crouse beat the Finnish goalie in a span of 9 seconds late in the third period, but it was too late by then.

 Arizona, the Western Conference’s No. 11 seed, won the opener 4-3 after scoring three goals in the first period and holding off Nashville’s late charge.